Guy Garman: The Doc Deep World Depth Record Fatality

 My writing on the potential psychological factors looks into the less direct causes.
 Factors that may have otherwise led to this world record project being carried out differently, for a positive result… or not even carried out at all (and no fatality arising).

-The question that must be asked was whether Doc Deep’s support group became so task focused on achieving their goal that they lost track of the ‘last safe point’ and nobody suggested stopping, or slowing, the endeavor.
+The question that must be asked was whether the Guy Garman dive support group became so task-focused on achieving the goal that they lost track of the ‘last safe point’ and nobody suggested stopping, or slowing, the endeavor.

 Did anyone on the team counsel caution or raise doubts?